-This 1998 statue by sculptor Ted Aub depicts the first meeting of feminist activists Susan B. Anthony and Elizabeth Cady Stanton.
-On May 12, 1851, after attending an antislavery lecture by William Lloyd Garrison, Anthony and Stanton were introduced on the streets of Seneca Falls, New York, by dress reform advocate Amelia Bloomer, thus forming part of the team that would later lead various woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) organizations.
+This 1998 statue by area sculptor Ted Aub depicts the first meeting of feminist activists Susan B. Anthony and Elizabeth Cady Stanton.
+On May 12, 1851, after attending an antislavery lecture by William Lloyd Garrison, Anthony and Stanton were introduced on the streets of Seneca Falls, New York, by dress reform advocate Amelia Jenks Bloomer, thus forming part of the team that would later lead various woman’s rights organizations.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)

-Working together and with Matilda Joslyn Gage, Anthony and Stanton played leading roles in the cause of woman's suffrage.
-The meeting this sculpture depicts was an essential waypoint on the path to the passage of the Nineteenth Amendment, which gave American women the vote in 1920.
+Working together and with Matilda Joslyn Gage, Anthony and Stanton were principal leaders of the woman suffrage movement during the middle and later nineteenth century.
+The meeting this sculpture depicts was an essential waypoint on the path to the passage of the Nineteenth Amendment, which established the right of American women to vote in 1920.